a device which keeps material moving in a tank or vessel; the movement may be required to prevent settling and to mix material

 arc of contact

-surface contact between the sheave, the pulley and the belt, or the sprocket and the chain
+degrees of contact between the sheave, the pulley and the belt, or the sprocket and the chain

 axial flow